Search and Searching the Internet

 Students will be able to…

-• know why search engines are used and how they help us find information
+• understand why search engines are used and how they help us find information

 • use the right keywords for searching